 3.2 The Data Protection Officer is responsible for ensuring compliance with the GDPR and with this policy.
-That post is held by Mr. Patrick Wade, Compliance Manager, whose email address is: DataProtectionOfficer@thunderhead.com.
+That post is held by Mr. Eric Klotz, whose email address is: DataProtectionOfficer@thunderhead.com.
 Any questions about the operation of this policy or any concerns that the policy has not been followed should be referred in the first instance to the Data Protection Officer.

 3.3 The Data Protection Officer will be an independent officer, appointed to carry out the following tasks on behalf of Thunderhead:

-(a) Inform and advise us or our Data Processors who carry out Processing activities of their obligations under the GDPR or particular jurisdiction data protection provisions.
+- Inform and advise us on our Data Processors who carry out Processing activities of their obligations under the GDPR or particular jurisdiction data protection provisions.